junxit/us-congress-bills-117/bill.md

 > - **(c)** *Annual report* On an annual basis, the Attorney General shall provide to the Committees on the Judiciary of the House of Representatives and the Senate, in a manner consistent with protection of national security, a report setting forth with respect to the preceding calendar year, for each Federal judicial district—
 >   - **(1)** the number of customers or subscribers with respect to whom, in that calendar year, a warrant, subpoena, or court order was issued pursuant to section 2703;
->   - **(2)** the aggregate number of applications requesting delay of notification pursuant to section 2705;
+>   - **(2)** the aggregate number of applications requesting delay of notification pursuant to subsections (a)(1) and (b)(1);
->   - **(3)** the aggregate number of such orders either granted, extended, or denied;
+>   - **(3)** the aggregate number of orders under this section either granting, extending, or denying a request for delay of notification;
->   - **(4)** the aggregate number of such orders targeting a member of the news media, including any conduct related to activities protected under the First Amendment; and
+>   - **(4)** the aggregate number of orders under this section affecting a member of the news media, including any conduct related to activities protected under the First Amendment; and
->   - **(5)** the aggregate number of arrests, trials, and convictions, resulting from investigations in which such orders were obtained, including the offenses for which individuals were arrested, tried, or convicted.
+>   - **(5)** the aggregate number of arrests, trials, and convictions, resulting from investigations in which orders under this section were obtained, including the offenses for which individuals were arrested, tried, or convicted.